-Writing a good job description is an essential first step in convincing talented professionals to give your job opening the consideration it deserves.
+Writing a good community manager job description is an essential first step in convincing talented professionals to give your job opening the consideration it deserves.

-So how do you write the best community job description possible?
+So how do you write the best community manager job description possible?

 As you probably know, we curate a lot of jobs at CMX and have helped many companies with their hiring process.
 Since they’re often hiring their first community person, they may or may not know what they are really, truly looking for, and this is the first time they’ve had to put it into words.

 So after looking at hundreds of job descriptions and working on many ourselves, we wanted to share the common characteristics of strong community manager job postings that will attract the best possible candidates.
 We’ll include a lot of examples as well.

 Before writing your community manager job description, answer these 3 questions for yourself:

 - What problem are you building this community to solve?

 - What does a successful candidate look like?